Historical Events for Year 2011

 Sep 12th - 131st Women's U.S. Open: Samantha Stosur beats Serena Williams (6-2, 6-3)

-Sep 15th - In Canada, the St. Thomas Assembly plant is closed permanently after decades of providing employing to the region of St. Thomas, Ontario and resulting in the loss of roughly 1,400 well-paid jobs
+Sep 15th - The St. Thomas Assembly plant is closed permanently after decades of providing employing to the region of St. Thomas, Ontario and resulting in the loss of roughly 1,400 well-paid jobs

 Sep 17th - Occupy Wall Street movement began in Zucotti Park, New York City.